daiolupo/project-journal/journal.md

 Here are some of the tests that were run:

-1. Test the route .
+1. Test the route POST request status code to equal 400.
-2. Test the route .
+2. Test the route POST request status code to equal 404.
-3. Test the route
+3. Test the route PATCH/UPDATE request for single content by id.
-4. Test the route
+4. Test the route PATCH/UPDATE request status code to equal 200.
-5. Test the route .
+5. Test the route PATCH/UPDATE request status code to equal 404.
+6. Test the route DELETE request for single content by id.
+7. Test the route DELETE request status code to equal 200.
+8. Test the route DELETE request status code to equal 404.

-Using Postman for performing the API end-to-end points was quick and easy for checking errors.
+Using Postman for performing the API end-to-end points was a little slow at times especially the PATCH/UPDATE requests.
+A slight delay could be the result of the database being modified over the internet.

 SUMMARY RESULTS

-Text summery results will go here.
+Every single API requests all passed the end-to-end tests in Postman and there were no bugs found.

 EVALUATION

-Text evaluation will go here.
+All the test cases were done in postman and it ran well with no issues.
+The tests were very small in number and didn't even take very long to complete the task.

 SUMMARY OF ACTIVITES

-Text summery of activities will go here.
+Performing the tests for a single tester/developer is very easy for small apps.
+It might change when more features are added and the web apps scales in size.

 ### 5. One testing commentary:

 **What went well:**

-What went well was .
+What went well was the smooth and quick tests.
+It didn't take very long to finish all the API calls.
+All done in one session.

 **What issues were met and how they were resolved:**

-The issues I met was
+The issues I met was the POST and DELETE requests to the database did take a little bit of time to complete at the beginning.

 How was the issue resolved?
+Once I did more tests to the database it did speed up a little but not much.

 &#11014; [Go back to Table of Contents](#toc)